MapsPeople/docs/src/web/v4/getting-started/search.md

 ```

 * Get a reference to the `<mi-search>` element.
-* Attach an `results` event listener and log out the results to the console.
+* Attach a `results` event listener and log the results in the console.

 ```diff-js
 // main.js